zinzloun/THM_WriteUP/README.md

     eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
         inet 192.168.100.100  netmask 255.255.255.0

-### Flag submission 1
-In /var subdirs you can find the first flag.

 ### Trying Privilege escaltion
 At this point I performed some basic controls to try to escalate my privileges.
 I searched for files containing juicy information: